Last Updated on September 19, 2019

-Ruth Wilson, who starred as Jane Eyre in the 2006 BBC television mini-series adaptation of Charlotte Bronte’s novel, will lead an all-star cast in a new original period drama for BBC and MASTERPIECE.
+Ruth Wilson, who was unforgettable as Jane Eyre in the 2006 BBC television mini-series adaptation of Charlotte Bronte’s novel, leads an all-star cast in a new original period drama for BBC and MASTERPIECE.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.